Rank (linear algebra)

 In linear algebra, the rank of a matrix A is the dimension of the vector space generated (or spanned) by its columns.
 This corresponds to the maximal number of linearly independent columns of A. This, in turn, is identical to the dimension of the vector space spanned by its rows.
 Rank is thus a measure of the "nondegenerateness" of the system of linear equations and linear transformation encoded by A. There are multiple equivalent definitions of rank.
 A matrix's rank is one of its most fundamental characteristics.

-The rank is commonly denoted by rank(A) or rk(A); sometimes the parentheses are not written, as in rank A.
+The rank is commonly denoted by rank(A) or rk(A); sometimes the parentheses are not written, as in rank A. The rank can also be denoted by rg(A), from German Rang.

+More generally, the rank of a linear map between two vector spaces is the dimension of its image.

 Main definitions

 In this section, we give some definitions of the rank of a matrix.
 Many definitions are possible; see Alternative definitions for several of these.

 The column rank of A is the dimension of the column space of A, while the row rank of A is the dimension of the row space of A.